GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *Steve Jobs*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts